Skip to main content

 • Warranty: 10-year warranty

-The blender uses built-in wireless connectivity and self-detect technology, and comes with a low-profile, 64-ounce container, and digital timer.
+The blender uses built-in wireless connectivity and self-detection technology, and comes with a low-profile 64-ounce container and a digital timer.
 The A2300 is slightly smaller and almost 3 pounds lighter than the A3500.

 Pros